Effective October 1, 2020.

 - EU Data Processing Addendum

 We are committed to only processing personal information in compliance with applicable privacy and data protection law, which may include the General Data Protection Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“GDPR”).
-Our business customers processing the personal information of EU residents may request our personal data processing addendum which incorporates the standard contractual clauses, in addition to (or instead of, as applicable) relying on DIGIMUNE powered by ZEROFOX’s EU-U.S. Privacy Shield certification (discussed in paragraph 27 below).
+Our business customers processing the personal information of EU residents may request our personal data processing addendum which incorporates the standard contractual clauses, in addition to (or instead of, as applicable) relying on DIGIMUNE’s EU-U.S. Privacy Shield certification (discussed in paragraph 27 below).

 - Controllers, processors and your GDPR rights